-Ghosts’ series is the longest-lasting of the brooks.
+The ghosts series is the longest-lasting of the brooks.
 It is made for long-distance runners who prefer gentle rides.
-Its high drop and gentle heel side cushioning make it an excellent alternative for alleviating calf strain when running.
+Its high drop and gentle heel-side cushioning make it an excellent alternative for alleviating calf strain when running.
 Also, provides a nice softness without losing responsiveness and durability.

 The newly developed mesh and 3D fit print upper virtually disappear on your foot by delivering stretch and structure where you need it most.

-· The high drop reduce wear and tear
+- The high drop reduces wear and tear

 8) Nike air zoom Pegasus 38 Shoes